dsrim/dsrim.github.io/index.md

 {% include image.html url="images/face.jpg" caption="" width="300px" align="right" %}
 ### About

-I am an Assistant Professor at the [Department of Mathematics and Statistics] in [Washington University in St. Louis].
+I am an Assistant Professor at the [Department of Mathematics] in [Washington University in St. Louis].

-Previously, I was a Postdoctoral Associate at the [Courant Institute] and a Chu Assistant Professor at [Columbia University].
-I received a PhD in applied math from the [University of Washington], advised by [Randall J. LeVeque] and [Gunther Uhlmann].
+During years prior, I was at the [Courant Institute] and at [Columbia University].
+I obtained my PhD at the [University of Washington] and my advisors were [Randall J. LeVeque] and [Gunther Uhlmann].

 [[rim@wustl.edu]] [[CV]: updated 2021/07/01].